AdrianSuliga/Exercises/README.md

 Code meets requirement 1).
 I am working on 2) and 3).

-Update: Requirement 1) and 2) has been met.
+Update: Requirements 1) and 2) have been met.
 There is a lot of work to be done with 3), though.

+Update: Every requirement was met, SPOJ accepted this solution.
+The job is done.
+The hardest part was to validate whether considered month and day were correct or not.